 Three government female health-workers are responsible to deliver health and nutrition services in India’s villages.
 Each village has an Auxiliary Nurse Midwife (ANM), the ASHA (Accredited Social Health Activist) and Anganwadi Worker (AWW).
 Each has distinct, but related roles, and they work in the same villages.
 However, they have different reporting structures and protocols, and all too often, they do not collaborate enough.

 The solution brings the three village frontline health workers (FLWs) together on a common data-sharing and problem-solving platform.
 This enables them to better identify and prioritize high-risk beneficiaries, followed by proper management and treatment.

+Frontline workers do not have a shared understanding of the geography and location of households.
 There are few opportunities to share information and learn from each other

-The AAA Way
+Solution: The AAA Way

-1. Establishing a common database
+1. A common database

 AAA work together to create a village map, synchronising household and family coverage.
 On these maps, they number houses and affix coloured bindis to denote various categories of beneficiaries and dynamically track them, prioritising those at highest risk.

 Now, village health and nutrition information is available at a glance.
 AAA also involve the community in validating the maps.
 This raises community's interest in village health issues and the AAA's standing in society.